 COLUMBIA, Mo. — How you’re dressed when you decide to eat out for dinner may influence the level of service you get at a restaurant.
-That’s because a new study finds that servers have preconceived notions about whether or not guests will leave big tips based on their attire.
+Research shows that servers actually predict whether or not their guests will leave big tips simply based on their attire.

-Researchers at the University of Missouri determined that waiters and waitresses often believe that the most well-dressed diners will leave the best tips, and therefore will ramp up their hospitality for those customers.
+Scientists at the University of Missouri conclude that restaurant wait staff often believe that the most well-dressed diners will leave the best tips.
+Under that notion, servers ramp up their hospitality for those customers.

-Dae-Young Kim, an associate professor of hospitality management, along with a doctoral student recruited 222 people who were currently servers or previously held a job waiting tables for the study.
-The participants were shown images of diners, both men and women and from various ethnicities, some dressed in casual clothes and others dressed to the nines.
-The participants were asked to identify which patrons they believed would leave good tips and which wouldn’t.
+Dae-Young Kim, an associate professor of hospitality management, along with a doctoral student recruited 222 people who were currently servers or previously held a job waiting tables for the 2017 study.
+Participants were shown images of diners, both men and women and from various ethnicities, some dressed in casual clothes and others dressed to the nines.
+They were asked to identify which patrons they believed would leave good tips and which wouldn’t.

-They also discovered that servers viewed well-dressed men as more likely to leave good tips than their women counterparts, while casually-dressed men faced more scrutiny — they were viewed as the least likely of any group to leave good tips for the server.
+They also discovered that servers viewed well-dressed men as more likely to leave good tips than their female counterparts.
+Casually-dressed men faced more scrutiny — they were viewed as the least likely of any group to leave good tips for the server.

-“Everyone uses first impressions to make snap judgements,” says Kim in a university news release.“For servers, especially busy servers, they often have to make decisions about how to best devote their time and energy, so they look for ways to identify which customers will reward them the most for their service.
+“Everyone uses first impressions to make snap judgements,” says Kim in a statement.“For servers, especially busy servers, they often have to make decisions about how to best devote their time and energy, so they look for ways to identify which customers will reward them the most for their service.
 The more professionally dressed a customer is, the more likely a server is to stereotype them as a good tipper, regardless of their race or gender.”

 The study also found that well-dressed men were more likely to be better tippers than women.
 Men who were dressed as if they were running out to hang out with buddies were viewed as the the least likely of any group to leave larger tips.